Ann B. Davis: Career

 For a period in the 1960s and 1970s, Davis was known for her appearances in television commercials for the Ford Motor Company, particularly for the mid-sized Ford Fairlane models.
 Davis was also featured in commercials for Minute Rice in Canada until the mid-1980s.
-During this period she also performed as a stand-up comedian; before Sherwood Schwartz could cast her in The Brady Bunch, Paramount Studios had to buy her out of a multiweek booking in Seattle.
+During this period she also performed as a comedian; before Sherwood Schwartz could cast her in The Brady Bunch, Paramount Studios had to buy her out of a multiweek booking in Seattle.

 From 1969 to 1974, Davis played housekeeper Alice Nelson in The Brady Bunch television series.
 She later returned to take part in various Brady Bunch television movies, including The Brady Girls Get Married (1981) and A Very Brady Christmas (1988).
-She also reprised her role as Alice Nelson in two short-lived Brady Bunch spin-off television series: The Brady Brides (1981) and The Bradys (1990), both of which lasted only six episodes.
+She also reprised her role as Alice Nelson in two short-lived Brady Bunch spin-off television series: The Brady Brides (1981), which ran for ten episodes, and The Bradys (1990), which lasted only six episodes.
 She also made a cameo appearance as a truck driver named "Schultzy", a reference to her days on The Bob Cummings Show, in The Brady Bunch Movie in 1995.
 In 1994, Davis published a cookbook, Alice's Brady Bunch Cookbook, with Brady Bunch inspired recipes.
 The book also includes recipes from cast members.

 In the early 1990s, Davis returned to theater.
 She performed in a production of Arsenic and Old Lace, and both the Broadway production and a world tour of Crazy for You.

 Davis never completely retired from acting; in her later years she was the celebrity spokeswoman in several Shake 'n Bake commercials, and later appeared in several disposable mop commercials for Swiffer.
 She also appeared in a number of Brady Bunch reunion projects, most recently TV Land's The Brady Bunch 35th Anniversary Reunion Special: Still Brady After All These Years.
 On April 22, 2007, The Brady Bunch was awarded the TV Land Pop Culture Award on the 5th annual TV Land Awards.
 Davis and other cast members accepted the award, and she received a standing ovation.

 Personal life

 In 1976, Davis sold her home in Los Angeles to move to Denver, Colorado, where she joined an Episcopal community led by Bishop William C. Frey.
 The community later relocated to Ambridge in Beaver County in far western Pennsylvania after Frey became dean of the seminary Trinity School for Ministry.
 Davis had long been a volunteer for the Episcopal Church, working at the General Convention, attending services at churches around the country.

-Davis never married nor was she publicly known to have been romantically linked to anyone.